Willow-Jean Prime: Second term, 2020-2023

 Prime ran again in the 2020 general election, still contesting Northland but this time moved down to 36th on the Labour party list.
 Northland was again an important electorate; New Zealand First was polling poorly, but if its candidate Shane Jones could win Northland it would stay in Parliament.
 Unlike the 2015 by-election, Prime and Labour offered no support to New Zealand First in Northland.
 Prime would not tell Northlanders to vote for Jones, saying “The prime minister has been clear that we haven’t made those sorts of deals before and we won’t now.”
 While preliminary results indicated she had again lost the Northland electorate to the National candidate Matt King, the final count released on 6 November gave her a victory with a majority of 163 votes.
 King initially said that he would request a recount, but the next day changed his mind as he had concluded that there was little chance of overturning the result.

 Following the 2020 election, Prime was appointed as Labour's assistant whip on 2 November.
 She sat on the Justice Committee from 2020 to 2023 and was briefly a member of the Māori Affairs Committee in 2022.
 She also sat on the Pae Ora Legislation Committee.

-In a cabinet reshuffle by Prime Minister Chris Hipkins on 31 January 2023 Prime was promoted into Cabinet and appointed Minister of Conservation, Minister for Youth, Associate Minister for Arts, Culture and Heritage, and Associate Minister of Health.
-She succeeded Meka Whaitiri as Associate Minister of Statistics in May 2023 after Whaitiri's removal from the Government.
+In a reshuffle by Prime Minister Chris Hipkins on 31 January 2023 Prime was appointed Minister of Conservation, Minister for Youth, Associate Minister for Arts, Culture and Heritage, and Associate Minister of Health.

+In April 2023, she was promoted into Cabinet by Prime Minister Hipkins and, in May 2023, she succeeded Meka Whaitiri as Associate Minister of Statistics after Whaitiri's removal from the Government.
 In her capacity as Conservation Minister, Prime announced protection measures for the Hauraki Gulf, reform of the seventy-year-old Wildlife Act and, along with Oceans and Fisheries Minister Rachel Brooking, that the Government would create six new marine reserves between Timaru and the Catlins in the lower South Island.